Zimtronic/posjs2/README.md

 ![Posjs](docs/images/posjs_logo.png)

-Posjs is a web based POS(Point of Sale) container and hardware bridge.
-We use the Qt WebKit bridge mechanism to extend javascript environment with c++ objects.
+Posjs is a web based POS (Point of Sale) container and hardware bridge.
+In this version we use Apache Cordova platform to allow building of native mobile applications using HTML, CSS and JavaScript.

+We use a tcp socket cordova plugin to extend javascript environment with objects.
 That objects are used to access hardware-specific features like printing and scan text codes with HID USB devices.

 See [LICENSE](LICENSE).